ogarreche/XAI_Whitebox/README.md

 For this program, you need copy and paste features scores from each IG, LRP, and Deeplift into the Sparsity.ipynb.
 You can get these values by running DNN_NSL_Example.ipynb and copying and paste the feature scores into the Sparsity.ipynb.

+4 - Efficiency: For efficiency run DNN_NSL_Example.ipynb, look for the cells that performs XAI methods, and take note of how long does it take to run it.
+Change the sample number to measure the efficiency when using less or more samples.